min2ha/ukwa-site/content/target/70484/index.en.md

   "subject": "Gender Equality"
 }

-# Resolution Foundation: Women are leading the charge of Britain’s impressive employment record

 A blog post by Resolution Foundation, discussing and analysing employment rates statistics of working age women by family type, age and region.